ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 This prints YES and returns a string containing "YES".
-Now the do is the only list to execute if the condition if true. `if` allows you to omit the else case, as you propably guested.
+Now the do is the only list to execute if the condition if true. `if` allows you to omit the else case, as you probably guested.

-Everytime you use do you are writing a function that is not pure.
+Every time you use do you are writing a function that is not pure.
-The function does things besides than constucting something to return.
+The function does things besides than constructing something to return.
 `print` for example does print to the stdout and return `nil`.

 If you use do you explicitly express that you do some work that might have nothing to do with the construction of return values.

-This side effects are things that acually make a programm usefull, but they are also dangerous, because they manuplulate a implizit global state.
+This side effects are things that actually make a program useful, but they are also dangerous, because they manipulate a implicit global state.

-Everytime you find yourself writing code that is explicitly part of the thing you are returning, you should be utterly awar what you are doing.
+Every time you find yourself writing code that is explicitly part of the thing you are returning, you should be utterly aware what you are doing.

-Code like this is common in tradittional non functional programming languages, but it's also one of the most hardest things to debug (reconstructing the implicit global state that let to the error).
+Code like this is common in traditional non functional programming languages, but it's also one of the most hardest things to debug (reconstructing the implicit global state that let to the error).